shreaypatel/macroPad/README.md

 With the elctrical side of things completed I moved onto desiging the 3D printed enclosure for the macropad.
 Here I built a minimalistic case with cutouts for the switches and rotary encoder switch.
 I also created a cutout for the USB C connection port.
 Notably, I decided to forgo using screws to secure the top and bottom parts of the enclosure.
 Instead I opted for a press fit conneciton with 4 3D printed studs that connect directly to the top part of the case.
 These slot into a square shaped hole in the bottom of the case.
 This makes the prototyping process easier and allows me to qucikly clean the internals of the macropad if need be.
 I applied a chamfer to the 4 studs to ensure they smoothly slot into the bottom of the case.
+I also included an elevated platform support for the pcb to rest on in the enclosure.

 <img width="1208" height="769" alt="image" src="https://github.com/user-attachments/assets/012a66c5-c76f-494a-8cf4-2760b10ca442" />